gregwebs/hamlet.js/README.md

         <li>Item 2
 ```

-in hamlet is equivalent to:
+That hamlet is equivalent to:

 ``` html
 <body>